 Market risk is the risk that the value of an investment will increase or decrease due to changes in market factors.
 Investments by the Management Company/Investment Manager(s) in Eastern European, Central European, Eastern Asian, African, Middle Eastern and Latin American markets on behalf of the Sub-Funds entail the risk of substantial fluctuations in exchange rates and share prices.
 The Eastern European, Central European and Eastern Asian, African, Middle Eastern and Latin American financial markets are relatively new, and many are associated with high market risks.
-Market risks are divided into: equity risk (e.g. the risk that stock prices and/or the implied volatility will rise or fall) and currency risk (e.g. the risk that foreign exchange rates will rise or fall).
+Market risks are divided into: equity risk (e.g. the risk that foreign exchange rates will rise or fall).